 Net assets with donor restrictions: Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
-Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity, of which there were none in 2022 or 2021.
+Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.